 The PhD degree consists of 48 hours of coursework, a research project supervised by a faculty member, and the defense of a written dissertation.
-In addition, you must pass a set of qualifying exams.
-This normally takes 4 years, with all classes completed in 2 - 3 years.
+In addition, students must pass a set of qualifying exams.
+Funding is available for doctoral students.

 What research areas are available?